List of Oobi episodes: Episodes

-Season 1 (shorts, 2000–2002)
+Season 1 (shorts, 2000–02)

 The first season was a collection of two-minute shorts that were played as interstitials between half-hour shows.
 48 shorts have been confirmed.
-The shorts were not aired in a particular order, and are listed below in the order used on Screener and MSN TV.
+The episodes are listed below in the order used by TVOntario.

-Season 2 (2003–2004)
+Season 2 (2003)

 For the show's second season, it became a long-form series with each episode lasting around 13 minutes.
 A total 26 long-form episodes were filmed for this season from January to February 2003.
 The first two episodes ("Camp Out!" and "Uma Swing!") premiered on April 7, 2003.
-The episodes are ordered below according to the lists on Nickelodeon's official websites and streaming services.
+The episodes are ordered below according to the Noggin streaming service.

-Season 3 (2004–2005)
+Season 3 (2004–05)

 The show's third and last season was filmed from January to February 2004.
 Like the second season, it contains 26 episodes.
 The season premiered on September 6, 2004.
-The episodes are ordered below according to the lists on Nickelodeon's official websites and streaming services.
+The episodes are ordered below according to the Noggin streaming service.